-Before you can live on a boat… you’re going to need a boat.
+Before you can live on a boat … you’re going to need a liveaboard-friendly boat.

 I figured you should know that right from the get-go, or you’re just not going to have any fun with the whole liveaboard process.

-Most people will be looking for a smaller, more sensible vessel.
-There’s no right or wrong boat to live aboard as long as the boat makes you happy, just make sure you consider how the weather and climate will affect your use of the vessel.
+Most people seek smaller, more sensible vessels, but there’s no right or wrong boat to live aboard as long as the boat makes you happy.
+Just make sure you consider how the weather and climate will affect your use of the vessel.